walmartlabs/concord-website/docs/plugins/docker.md

 ```

 In the example above the output (`stdout`) of the command running in the
-container won't be printed out into the log but instead saved as `myOut`
+container is not printed out into the log, but instead saved as `myOut`
 variable.

 ## Custom Images